mutono/SchistoxpkgR/README.md

 # SchistoxpkgR

-This R library is a wrapper for the Julia package Schistoxpkg (https://github.com/mattg3004/Schistoxpkg.jl).
+This R library is a wrapper for the Julia package Schistoxpkg (https://github.com/mattg3004/Schistoxpkg.jl) developed by Matt Graham.

 ## Installation